 7. Many of the habitats on NCC properties are ecologically sensitive.
 Be aware of your impact, do not pick flowers, avoid crushing plants and do not feed or harass wildlife you are not hunting.
 Help keep these areas natural by packing out everything you bring in, including garbage.

 8. NCC is fighting against the spread of invasive species.
 It is a requirement to wash all loose earth materials and vegetation off vehicles that are entering or leaving NCC properties.

 9. Some NCC properties are fenced and use cattle or other livestock for grazing.
-These animals may be unpredictable, refrain from approaching or harassing.
+These animals may be unpredictable.
+Refrain from approaching or harassing them.
 Please close all gates behind you when going through them.

-11. Fires of any sort are prohibited on NCC property.
+11. Fires of any sort are prohibited on NCC properties.

 12. Even with appropriate precautions, accidents can happen.
 NCC does not provide any trained medical professionals nor any hazard or emergency evacuation facilities.
 First aid kits are recommended.